Stamford Street: South Side

 1 Stamford Street - a Grade II listed 4-storey commercial building, built c1870 in red brick with stone dressings.
-It was previously a bank, converted to offices in 2018.
+It was previously a bank, and is now awaiting refurbishment as part of the development at 18 Blackfriars Road.

 The Mad Hatter Hotel, 3-7 Stamford Street - a Grade II listed 4-storey hotel and public house, built c1875 in stock brick with stone dressings and roof hidden behind a parapet.
 The site was formerly occupied by the hat maker Tress & Co.

-Construction site, 18 Blackfriars Road - a development that will include a 53-storey residential tower, hotel and music venue facing Stamford Street.
-The tower, designed by Wilkinson Eyre, will appear as a series of stacked rectangular blocks, each orientated at slightly different angles to catch the light in different ways.
-Previously the site was occupied by Wakefield House.
+Construction site, a proposed 40-storey residential tower above a 3-storey retail podium, part of the development at 18 Blackfriars Road, designed by Foster + Partners, which also incorporates a 45-storey office tower on Blackfriars Road, and a 22-storey affordable residential tower on Paris Gardens.